SorinaHamidifar/IronSummit/README.md

 # ==========================================
-# Project: PeakForge ArchitectureCore DisciplineEngine GrowthTracker
+# Project: PeakForge ArchitectureCore DisciplineEngine Growth
 # Description:
 # A peak destination for strong architecture, disciplined coding,
 # and steady growth as a developer.